 Interestingly, I did very well by not eating any cakes or desserts for a while and I had no cravings for them either.
 That just made things easier for me really.
 Instead, many times I was surprisingly craving a salad!

 I am not saying that you should totally give up all your favourite foods, no, this may not be the best idea.
 But what you should do is just think about the small changes you can make.
 Can you have only 1 biscuit instead of 2?
 Do you really need a big slice of cake?
-Why not having a smaller piece instead?
+Why not have a smaller piece instead?
 Can you replace sugary drinks with something else?
 The key here is to change something for better, it doesn’t matter how small it is as small changes do add up.

 Controlling your sugar cravings

 Dealing with sugar cravings can be hard, for women especially, who experience cravings before their period is due.
-It’s really important you know how to control your cravings as otherwise all your good intentions will fall out of the window.
+It’s really important you know how to control your cravings as otherwise, all your good intentions will fall out of the window.

 I know exactly how to control my cravings.
 Basically, before a woman gets her period, she will have more need for certain nutrients, magnesium especially.
-Magnesium is found in chocolate, that’s why many women crave chocolate before their periods.
+Magnesium is a mineral found in chocolate, that’s why many women crave chocolate before their periods.
 But the dairy chocolate is full of sugar and not exactly healthy.
-A better choice is a dark chocolate (at least 80% cocoa) but even better is if you consume other foods rich in magnesium such as dates, broccoli, certain nuts and green leafy veg.
+A better choice is dark chocolate (at least 80% cocoa) but it’s even better if you consume other foods rich in magnesium such as dates, broccoli, certain nuts and green leafy veg.

 I do try and pay more attention to my diet about a week before my period is due, but it’s not always possible to get all the magnesium needed from the diet alone so I supplement.
 When it comes to magnesium I use a few magnesium products which I apply topically – these are from Better You (magnesium spray, magnesium butter and magnesium body lotion).
 These are not only good for controlling your cravings before your period is due but they are also great for your joints and muscles, especially after the exercise.

 If you are a man you shouldn’t experience the type of cravings women normally do – the key is a healthy and well-balanced diet full of nutrients from a variety of food sources.
-In this way your body should get everything it needs from a diet and any cravings should actually disappear.
+In this way, your body should get everything it needs from a diet and any cravings should actually disappear.